Last updated on July 20th, 2019 at 10:58 am

 Manually Uninstall Applications on Mac

-Whatever the OS version you are using, uninstallation of your apps on Mac remains same.
-Manually removing is not just dragging the particular apps to trash, you have to go in depth to delete each file and folder manually.
-You need to make an advanced search to see all the associated files to that apps.
+Whatever the OS version you are using, the uninstallation of your apps on Mac remains the same.
+Manually removing is not just dragging the particular apps to trash, you have to go in-depth to delete each file and folder manually.
+You need to make an advanced search to see all the associated files to those apps.

 Here you will see some of the common locations where your associated files to different apps are located.
 Just scan your Mac the apps you want to uninstall and then see the most common locations of files and folders associated with the apps.